tlorantfy/archicad-additional-json-commands/README.md

 Creates columns.
 The given coordinates will be origos of the columns.
 ### Parameters
 * coordinates (required)
-  * Type: array of x,y values
+  * Type: array of 3D coordinates with x,y,z values
 ### Response
 * errorMessage
   * Type: string